AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 #### Creating Strict Singleton VTables: ####
 What the \https{vtable is in C++,en.wikipedia.org/wiki/Virtual_method_table}, is struct \alib{boxing;detail::VTable} for \alib_boxing_nl.
-Both are singletons, which means that two objects of the same mapped type share a pointer to the same \b vtable and that for each mapped type only one instance exists.
+Both are strict singletons, which means that two objects of the same mapped type share a pointer to the same \b vtable and that for each mapped type only one instance exists.

 At compile-time, when an object is boxed, the right singleton has be chosen and stored together with the object's data in the box.
 The small challenge now is to find a way of how to define a singleton for the endless amount of types that can be mapped?
 The solution is done with a simple trick: An otherwise empty template class
-\alib{boxing;detail::VTableTT} is derived from \b VTable.
+\alib{boxing;detail::VTableUnoptimized} is derived from \b VTable.
 In parallel this template class is also derived from \alib class \alib{singletons;Singleton}.
-Two template type parameters are specified,
+Two template parameters are specified,
-\p{TPlainOrArray} and \p{TMapped}.
-These are exactly those types that are found in structs
-\alib{boxing;TMappedTo} and \alib{boxing;TMappedToArrayOf}.
-Either of them has to be used for the type definition \b Mapping of type traits struct \alib{boxing;T_Boxer<TBoxable>} to specify the mapped type.
+\p{TMapped} and \p{TIsArray}.
+(Note that these are the same as found in traits-struct \alib{boxing;BoxTraits} and this way uniquely specify a mapped type.)

-If the \e vtable was \b not optimized (as shown in the previous section), then the static method \alib{singletons;Singleton::GetSingleton} is invoked on type \b VTableTT:
+If the \e vtable was \b not optimized (as shown in the previous section), then the static method \alib{singletons;Singleton::GetSingleton} is invoked on type \b VTableUnoptimized:

-    VTableTT<typename TMapping::PlainOrArray, typename TMapping::Type>::GetSingleton()

-Et voila!
+    VTableUnoptimized<TMapped, TIsArray>::GetSingleton()

 This gives the constructors of class \b Box the strict singleton object it needs to store.

 Now, to allow optimizations, class \b Box does not perform the retrieval of the right singleton directly.
-Instead, it is done indirectly through a next specializable type traits struct.
+Instead, it is done indirectly through a next type trait, namely
-This is named \alib{boxing;detail::T_VTableFactory}.
+\alib{boxing;VTableOptimizationTraits}.
-Only its default implementation - used with non-optimized mapped types -  acts like described above.
+Only its default implementation (in the non-optimized case)  acts as described above.
-Specialized versions directly return a static object with method \alib{boxing::detail;T_VTableFactory::Get}.
+Specialized versions for its template parameters \p{TMapped} and \p{TIsArray} may return an
+\c extern dedicated object (which is DLL-exported under WindowsOS).

-The macros \ref ALIB_BOXING_VTABLE_DECLARE and \ref ALIB_BOXING_VTABLE_DECLARE_ARRAYTYPE declare such singleton and by the same token specialize the factory for the given mapped type to return it.
+The macros \ref ALIB_BOXING_VTABLE_DECLARE and \ref ALIB_BOXING_VTABLE_DECLARE_ARRAYTYPE declare such singleton and at the same time specialize the factory-function for the given mapped type to return this instance.
+Those are to be placed in header-files.
+The definition of the static <em>vtable</em>-instance is performed in a compilation unit usign macro \ref ALIB_BOXING_VTABLE_DEFINE.
+Finally, to support debugging facilities, macro \ref ALIB_BOXING_BOOTSTRAP_VTABLE_DBG_REGISTER needs to be placed in the bootstrap section of your program.
+The latter is empty in release builds.

 #### Impact of non-optimized vtables: ####
 The final technical question is now: what negative impact does the use of class
 \alib{singletons;Singleton::GetSingleton} have?
 As type \b Singleton has to be templated, it's construction has to be performed inline.
-The same is obviously the case with struct \b VTableTT which derives both \b VTable and the singleton.
+The same is the case with struct \b VTableUnoptimized which derives both \b VTable and the singleton.
 The first thing that
 \b Singleton::Get does is to check whether the singleton was already created by an earlier call.
 If yes, it is instantly returned.
 If not, construction has to be performed.
 Although the latter is done only once, each time a value is boxed, the whole (inlined) code has to be added to